For Parents

 Specific activities are determined by the theme of the week, but three morning activity rotations are generally split into environmental education, sustainable practices, movement and play.

 Our hands on approach to education means that an activity which may sound dull such as sustainable practices means a child will learn to dig clay from the ground with their own two hands, make crafts such as bowls or art using collected rainwater to soften the clay, and then build the kiln their crafts are later fired in.
-During environmental education activities children can expect to splash through a creek overturning rocks on a salamander hunt, or net insects to drop into a terrarium for later identification and study.
-Older campers have built trails on the farm, including a serviceable foot bridge, run first aid scenarios, and more.
+During environmental education activities, children can expect to splash through a creek overturning rocks on a salamander hunt, or net insects to drop into a terrarium for later identification and study.
+Movement and play activities typically focus on developing a strong sense of self-awareness and calculated risk-taking, team building, cooperation, and often have environmental themes.

-During afternoon activities kids may take an extended dip in the pond, ride down our giant slip and slide, play field games, work on an art project, and/or a special project with a small group of friends.
+During afternoon activities kids may take a dip in the pond, ride down our giant slip and slide, play field games, work on an art project, a special project with a small group of friends, or venture into the cool shade of the Forest.

 Each week of camp has specific goals and objectives related to the theme, but the basic outline provided below describes the scheduling: